elenderg/PAL-1000/instruções de compilação.md

 `Append the other string to the string.`

-84. We also need these 3 guys, who figure out the plural version of a name:` - `
+84. We also need these 3 guys, who figure out the plural version of a name:

-`To pluralize a string: `\ nouns only `
+`To pluralize a string: \ nouns only `
 `If the string is "alumnus", put "alumni" into the string; exit.` `If the string is "auto", put "autos" into the string; exit.` `If the string is "cello", put "cellos" into the string; exit.`